jfhbrook/public-gpl/README.md

 # Building Cackledaemon

 This project uses [Invoke-Build](https://github.com/nightroman/Invoke-Build) to manage its tasks.
-Running `Invoke-Build` by default will clean up old files, run the build and run tests.
+Running `Invoke-Build` by default will clean up old files, run the build and run linting and tests.

     # Copyright 2020 Josh Holbrook
     #